International Institute in Geneva

 Enabling students to reach their full potential, for 25 years.

-Founded in 1997, the International University in Geneva (IUN) provides students of more than 80 nationalities with the opportunity to learn and train from leading experts in the fields of business administration, international relations, digital media and information technology
+Founded in 1997, the International University in Geneva (IUN) provides students of more than 80 nationalities with the opportunity to learn and from leading experts in the fields of business administration, international relations and diplomacy, digital media and information technology.

-On its 25th anniversary, the International University of Geneva (IUN) is renaming itself the International Institute in Geneva (IIG).
+On its 25th anniversary, the International University in Geneva (IUN) became the International Institute in Geneva (IIG) to reflect our specialization in international careers

 The new name embodies our long-standing commitment to offering one or more specialties with specific professional orientations within an institution of higher learning.